deizianens/twu-biblioteca-deiziane/sql.md

 FROM member, checkout_item, book
 WHERE member.id=checkout_item.member_id AND book.id=checkout_item.book_id AND book.title=“The Pragmatic Programmer”;

-5. Who has checked out more than 1 item?
-Tip: Research the GROUP BY syntax.
+**5. Who has checked out more than 1 item?
+Tip: Research the GROUP BY syntax.**

 SELECT name FROM member
 WHERE id in